awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 + Specify an RDS DB subnet group that defines at least two subnets in the VPC that can be used by the Aurora DB cluster\.
 For more information, see [Working with DB Subnet Groups](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.Subnets)\.

 ### Additional Prerequisites<a name="Aurora.CreateInstance.Prerequisites.Additional"></a>
 + If you are connecting to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
-For more information, see [Authentication and Access Control for Amazon RDS](UsingWithRDS.IAM.md)\.
+For more information, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.

   If you are using an IAM account to access the Amazon RDS console, you must first log on to the AWS Management Console with your IAM account, and then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.
 + If you want to tailor the configuration parameters for your DB cluster, you must specify a DB cluster parameter group and DB parameter group with the required parameter settings\.
 For information about creating or modifying a DB cluster parameter group or DB parameter group, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.